GarrisonParrish/stock-app/README.md

 Here is Polygon.io's [python client](https://github.com/polygon-io/client-python) code.
 The repo includes example code and generally looks like a great resource.

 See more detailed info on Polygon's API [here](./POLYGON.md).
 Polygon does not offer real-time data at the free level.
 It appears that data, like freedom, doesn't come cheap.
 Back to the drawing board.

+## Updated goals:
+- Use the Polygon API for faster get times and better data
+- read data as a JSON file, not a txt file
+- Implement a GUI with an easy-to-use layout
+- Integrate matplotlib or pandas to display data